silviamaggi/smd-com/_posts/2022-09-20-a-perfect-day.md

 featimage-alt: "Rough sea on a clear day.
 A pier made of rock on one side of the canal, a fishing hut on the other"
 image-caption: false
 description: "Notes and pictures at the end of the longest and hottest summer of my life.
 A holiday in Italy."
-excerpt: "Notes and photos at the end of a long and hot summer."
+excerpt: "Notes and pictures at the end of a long and hot summer.
+A holiday in Italy."
 ---
 The sea is roaring under the blue sky.
 I’m watching the waves breaking at the rock barriers from the window, as a cotton sweater comforts me.